Emmanuel-R8/HarvardX-LendingClub/ReadMe.md

 This is the final report of for the HarvardX Data Science Professional Certificate.
 It is based on the LendingClub dataset.

+WARNING: The repo is large.
+If you are only interested in the current status, clone with `git clone --depth=1 https://github.com/Emmanuel-R8/HarvardX-LendingClub.git` , or laternatively download as a zip file [](https://github.com/Emmanuel-R8/HarvardX-LendingClub/archive/master.zip).

 Pratical notes:

 - It is formatted as a bookdown document instead of simple R markdown.
 This was the easiest way found to get cross-references working.
 Apart from that, syntax is identical.